kenjihiranabe/vecmath-cpp/README.md

 Off cource there are shortcomings in this C++ package.

-- Element access by index is slow.
+- Element access by index could have been slow.

-'operatoer[]' is not supported intensionally, because this can lead to a programming style which can cause a performance problem.
+So, `operatoer[]` is not supported intensionally, because this can lead to a programming style which can cause a performance problem.

 ```C++
      // a bad user program